Dominique-Sakrisson/Super-simple-chrome-extension/readMe.md

     JavaScript code that's run in a separate instance in the browser, and it's mostly used for listening to events and handling a browser wide state.

+    1. service worker

+          Code that is injected into the context of the webpage (regular web code html, css, js)

 ## permissions